syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/stepper-validation.md

 # Steps validation in ##Platform_Name## Stepper control

 You can define the validation state of each step by setting the `isValid` property.
-If the `isValid` is set as `true`, it shows the success state if `false` it displays the error state of the steps.
+When `isValid` is set to `true`, it indicates the success state for the steps; when set to `false`, it signifies the error state.
 The default value is `null`.

 > Based on the Stepper `stepType`, the validation icons will be displayed either as an indicator or as part of the step label/text.